space-nuko/sd-model-manager/README.md

 You can sort the results returned from the database with the `order:` qualifier: `order:rating`

-To reverse the order: `order:reverse:dim`
+To reverse the order: `order:reverse:rating`

 #### List of Ordering Types